Tommrodrigues/Blog/content/posts/My DIY Smart Thermostat/index.md

 For example, if your home is well insulated, it may require more even heating over a longer period of time.
 Another home might instead lose heat more quickly, so the controller should be more sensitive to sudden changes.

 The values the PID uses are: Kp, Ki, and Kd.
-You can look up PID controller theory if you want more information on what each of the values are responsible for — but just know that these values will vary between homes.
+You can look up PID controller theory if you want more information on what each of the values is responsible for — but just know that these values will vary between homes.

 ![image](./images/tuning.jpg)